teampears/studious-adventure/Report/report-draft.md

 <!-- TODO point form to elaborate on -->
 - Disliked the idea that we are constrained to use WordPress, because it sometimes limited us, as mentioned later in this report.
 - Liked the idea that we solved a real world problem and had a chance to meet with customer to get feedback which helps us see and learn what it looks like out in industry.
-- Liked that we were given enough time to plan for the prject which helped in speeding up the other phases of the project.
+- Liked that we were given enough time to plan for the project which helped in speeding up the other phases of the project.
 Knowing what we are doing and how we are doing easies the next phases in the development this project.
 - Liked that we were given the chance and time to implement high fidelity prototypes of our design idea.
 Thus, saving us time in the last pahse of this project, coding/implementation phase, because we knew what we are doing and the look of what we are doing.
 ## What went well
 <!-- TODO -->
 The high fidelity prototypes designs went well and as expected, even though we had less time working on them we were able to produce interactive prototypes for desktop and mobile for our booking website.
 The checkpoints with the RFB stakeholder provided the team with useful feedback and direction with regard to the progress made following each activity.

+Since we developed the wp-theme from scratch we were able to replicate our initial hi-fi designs exactly.
 ## What didn't go well
 More attention should have been paid to the Agile principles, namely; working software being the primary measure of progress; being able to maintain a constant pace indefinitely; technical excellence enhances agility; and maximizing the amount of work not done.